University of Wisconsin-Madison

-Her current work focuses on the use of mainstream and alternative financial institutions; the effectiveness of the Supplemental Nutrition Assistance Program (SNAP), formerly the food stamp program; the effects of the Earned Income Tax Credit (EITC); and, the causes and consequences of food insecurity.
-She is a Research Fellow with the University of Wisconsin's Center for Financial Security and a Visiting Scholar with the Consumer Financial Protection Bureau (CFPB).
-Her work has been supported by the Russell Sage Foundation, the University of Wisconsin Institute for Research on Poverty, the University of Kentucky Center for Poverty Research, the Filene Research Institute, and the FDIC Center for Financial Research.
+Her current work focuses on the use of mainstream and alternative financial institutions; the effects of the Medicaid expansion on household well-being; the role of state-level policies in increasing participation in the Supplemental Nutrition Assistance Program (SNAP); and, how policy can reduce food insecurity.
+She is a Research Fellow with the Center for Financial Security at the University of Wisconsin.
+Her work has been supported by the Russell Sage Foundation, the University of Wisconsin Retirement and Disability Research Center (RDRC), the University of Wisconsin Institute for Research on Poverty (IRP) , the University of Kentucky Center for Poverty Research, the Filene Research Institute, and the FDIC Center for Financial Research.

-Prior to the University of Delaware, Dr. Fitzpatrick was an Associate Professor of Economics at Seattle University, an Economist at the U.S. Department of Agriculture's Economic Research Service (ERS) and served as an adjunct professor at the Georgetown Public Policy Institute.
+Prior to the University of Wisconsin-Madison, Dr. Fitzpatrick was an Associate Professor at the Joseph R. Biden, Jr. School of Public Policy & Administration at the University of Delaware, an Associate Professor of Economics at Seattle University, an Economist at the U.S. Department of Agriculture's Economic Research Service (ERS) and served as an adjunct professor at the Georgetown Public Policy Institute.
 She has conducted research at the Health Policy Institute, the Urban-Brookings Tax Policy Center, and the Brookings Institution.

 Dr. Fitzpatrick holds a B.A. in Public Policy from Stanford University, a M.P.P. in Public Policy from Georgetown University, and a Ph.D. in Economics from Syracuse University.
 She frequently co-authors with her sister, Dr. Anne Fitzpatrick, an economist at the University of Massachusetts Boston.